Google engineering manager interview: the only post you'll need to read

 1. Ask clarification questions to make sure you understand the problem correctly

-2. Discuss any assumptions you're planning to make to solve the problem
+2. Discuss any assumptions you're making

 3. Analyze various solutions and trade-offs before starting to code